 From your company page, click “Edit” and “Create a Showcase Page.”
 (See complete instructions here.)

-Showcase pages were basically custom-made for B2Bs to better generate leads.
+Showcase pages were basically custom made for B2Bs to better generate leads.
 LinkedIn writes, “It makes sense to create a Showcase Page when you want to represent a brand, business unit, or company initiative.
-These pages are intended develop long term relationship with a specific audience.”
+These pages are intended to develop long-term relationships with a specific audience.”

 Represent?
 Relationship?
 Audience?
 Sounds a lot like B2B marketing to me.

 A Showcase page should target one customer segment and provide information that is relevant to them.
 Your Showcase page gets a larger header image, more above-the-fold update posts, and places to link back to your company.
 In this way, it differs from company pages in several key ways.

 This is what Microsoft’s Showcase page for Office looks like.

 A massive company like Salesforce has several Showcase pages.

 Here some tips for making your Showcase pages as powerful as possible.